yaananth/run-notebook/README.md

 ```
 ### Example 2 - chaining notebooks

-This has nothing to do with action, but presented as an example, make sure of [scrapbook](https://github.com/nteract/scrapbook)
+This has nothing to do with action, but just as an example, make use of [scrapbook](https://github.com/nteract/scrapbook)

 ```
 name: Execute notebook